navy machinery repairman - mr rate

 Their numerous and various duties include:

-• Produce replacement parts from specifications and sketches.
+• Producing replacement parts from specifications and sketches using CNC machinery.

-• Operate a variety of machine shop equipment (computer-controlled machinery, boring mills, power hacksaws, bench grinders, lathes, drill presses, shapers, and milling machines).
+• Operating machine shop equipment including boring mills, power hacksaws, bench grinders, lathes, drill presses, shapers, and milling machines.

 Most sailors in the MR rating work indoors in a machine shop-type environment chock full of motor-powered machines.